Q:What is this policy?

 Q: What should I do if I know or suspect that something adverse will appear on my CBC results?

 A: Students who suspect that an adverse finding will emerge on their CBC should submit an explanatory statement to the appropriate campus representative prior to conducting their CBC.
-Statements should be directed to:
+If applicable, the student should indicate any positive felony findings on the appropriate section of the admission application.
+Explanatory statements should be directed to:

 Q: When will I need to complete this process?

-A: Students must complete the CBC by the first day of their entering term.
+A: Students who have not completed the CBC during their first semester/session of enrollment will be placed on a registration hold.
 Because it takes about five days for the results to be generated, students are strongly encouraged to complete the CBC as soon as possible.
-For all students, the last date to complete the CBC is by the add/drop deadline of the second term enrolled.
+For all students, the last date to complete the CBC is by the add/drop deadline of the second semester/third session enrolled.

 Q: Do I have to complete a CBC if I will be doing my internship at my place of employment?

 A: Yes.
-All practica and internship sites need to be formally approved by the school, establishing a special three-way relationship between the school, student, and employer in which school-related activities take place.
+All practicum and internship sites need to be formally approved by the school, establishing a special three-way relationship between the school, student, and employer in which school-related activities take place.